fetchai/ledger/to-sort/docs/src/style_guide.md

 ```
 In this code, the inline initialization ensures that the default
 constructor does not produce uninitialized memory.
 In the second
-constructor, we manually need to initialize the `pointer_` but `size_`
+constructor, we need to manually initialize the `pointer_`
+(here just a demo, could be done in the initialization list actually)
-can be set using the initialization list.
+but `size_` can be set using the initialization list.

 ## Usage of `nullptr`
 The new C++11 `nullptr` keyword designates an rvalue constant that